 Custom 3D printed foot orthotics and insoles:

 Some video clips were made to record the processes of making foot orthotics and molds.
 The main goal of the software is to design and build orthotic shells with 3D printers.
 The software also has the ability to make positive foot molds.
 However, we think no one would want to use 3D printers to make molds for production, since the process may be too expensive to use.

 The video clip on the very left below is a software animation.
 The second one from the left is the real process of making an orthotic shell without heel post.
 The third one from the left is the process of making an orthotic shell with heel post.
-The fourth one from the left (far right) is the process of making positive mold.
-Note that for saving time and material, samples were made with hollow inside.
+The fourth one from the left (far right) is the process of making a positive mold.
+Note that for saving time and material, samples were made with hollow insides.
 In real production, the orthotics should be solid.

-Do you know that you can use an iPad scanner (with the Structure Sensor and the AOMS TOT app) to take foot images for the AOMS 3DPRN?
+Do you know that you can use an iPad scanner (with the Structure Sensor and the AOMS TOT app) to take foot images for AOMS 3DPRN?
 Do you know that not all iPad scanners are the same?
-The one we use is well equipped with laser and patented technology.
+The one we use is well equipped with a laser and patented technology.
 Our AOMS TOT app creates 3D OBJ data files generated from the depth sensor (the Structure Sensor), not just from 2D JPEG files or from video clips taken through the regular iPad camera.
 By adding the additional depth information, the 3D data is more accurate.
 AOMS TOT system requirements and tutorials can be found at www.sharpshape.com/aomstot.html.
-For brief description of the AOMS TOT system, please click the link or the photo: AOMS TOT System Information.
+For a brief description of the AOMS TOT system, please click the link or the photo: AOMS TOT System Information.